mit-orcd/rocky8-testing-2023/Quickstart/README.md

 ## Running on new nodes

-Th new Rocky 8 nodes are grouped into partitions corresponding to their buy-in owners.
+Th new Rocky 8 nodes are grouped into Slurm partitions corresponding to their buy-in owners.
 The current partitions are listed [here](partitions.md).
 Accounts are associated with one or more of these partitions.
 An example comand to request an interactive shell on a node in a particular partition for nodes with GPUs is

         salloc -p sched_mit_kburdge_r8 --mem=0 -N 1 --exclusive --gres=gpu:4